 Molecular Dynamics (MD) simulation is a widely used technique analyzing the physical movement of molecules at the atomistic level.
-In nucleic acids studies, MD simulation promotes our understanding on the key interactions stabilizing standard-form DNA/RNA, the structural mechanism of conformation transitions, the interactions between nucleic acids and proteins, etc. However, compared with other molecules like proteins, this modelling technique is not matured enough to return fully reliable results of nucleic acids simulations.
+In nucleic acids studies.
+MD simulation promotes our understanding in the key interactions stabilizing standard-form DNA/RNA, the structural mechanism of conformation transitions, the interactions between nucleic acids and proteins, etc. However, compared with other molecules like proteins, this modelling technique is not mature enough to return fully reliable results of nucleic acids simulations.
 The abundant nucleic acids structures contribute to the major difficulties of MD simulation on nucleic acids.
-From our simulation research on DNA 4-way junction, a special DNA structure appear in gene recombination and DNA reparation, we notice incorrect descriptions of MD simulation on the junction dynamics.
+From our simulation research on DNA 4-way junction, a special DNA structure appears in gene recombination and DNA reparation, we have noticed/noticed incorrect descriptions of MD simulation on the junction dynamics.
 In order to reproduce the practical junction behaviour, several strategies that bias the simulation balance can be applied.
-Nevertheless, even if those strategies correct the junction simulation, they are still limited to the scenario of DNA 4-way junction application.
+Nevertheless, even if these strategies correct the junction simulation, they are still limited to the scenario of DNA 4-way junction application.
 The simulation of DNA 4-way junction works as an example to show the obstacle of acquiring a general MD simulation parameter set or protocol to have a satisfying performance on nucleic acids MD simulation.